Phase 1 Progress updates

 Phase one key design aspects:

-- Pedestrians: a key feature will be a pedestrian priority environment for all and improved accessibility.
-The street will be fully paved with a flush granite surface across the full extent and it will be a low traffic street after 10am (no deliveries).
+- Pedestrians: a key feature will be a pedestrian priority environment for all.
+The street will be fully paved with a flush granite surface across the full extent, with no traffic after 10am (including deliveries).

 - Cycles: considerate two-way cycling is to be retained on Broad Street with a clearly defined route.